hientran-net/wool_e_store-asp-net-core/README.md

-# wool_e_store-asp-net-core
+# WOOL ECOMMERCE STORE
-A simple ecommerce website using asp dotnet core 8.0 The wool_e_store-asp-net-core project is an e-commerce website specializing in wool-based products.
+A simple ecommerce website using asp dotnet core 8.0.
+The wool_e_store-asp-net-core project is an e-commerce website specializing in wool-based products.
 It is developed by two members with the following responsibilities.
 Technologies used: